MinderooFoundation/OceanOmics-amplicon-paper-analysis/README.md

 - [Minderoo OceanOmics](https://www.minderoo.org/oceanomics): [Cocos Keeling Island transect](https://www.ebi.ac.uk/ena/browser/view/PRJEB63982)
 - [Minderoo OceanOmics](https://www.minderoo.org/oceanomics): [Rowley Shoals Islands](https://www.ebi.ac.uk/ena/browser/view/PRJNA930913)

+Additionally, this repository includes a list of Australian marine fish species, named [Aust_fish_species_list.csv](https://github.com/MinderooFoundation/OceanOmics-amplicon-paper-analysis/blob/master/data/Aust_fish_species_list.csv).
+This was manually curated by domain experts, with data drawn from xyz.

+The files in [metadata](https://github.com/MinderooFoundation/OceanOmics-amplicon-paper-analysis/tree/master/data/metadata) were generated as part of the data collection and sequencing, and their downloaded is part of the [downloading the data](https://github.com/MinderooFoundation/OceanOmics-amplicon-paper-analysis/tree/master/docs/get_data.md) description.
+Lastly, The [read_qc](https://github.com/MinderooFoundation/OceanOmics-amplicon-paper-analysis/tree/master/data/read_qc) folder contains QC output from the [`seqkit`](https://bioinf.shenwei.me/seqkit/) part of the nextflow pipline and contains read QC statistics.

 ## Documentation: Generating the `phyloseq` objects

 Everything in this section is optional and not required for re-analyzing the results of the paper.
 It is documented for full transparency and reproducibility of all results, should anyone desire to want to so so.
 Information on [setting up the compute environment](https://github.com/MinderooFoundation/OceanOmics-amplicon-paper-analysis/tree/master/docs/setup.md), [downloading the data](https://github.com/MinderooFoundation/OceanOmics-amplicon-paper-analysis/tree/master/docs/get_data.md) and [creating the `phyloseq` object](https://github.com/MinderooFoundation/OceanOmics-amplicon-paper-analysis/tree/master/docs/create_phyloseq.md) can be found in the `docs` folder or via the clickable links.